openstack-infra/system-config/doc/source/jeepyb.rst

 for that project.

-That is the high level view of how we can configure projects using the pupppet repository.
+That is the high level view of how we can configure projects using the puppet repository.
 To create an actual change that does all of this for a single project you will want to do the following:

 #.
 Add a ``gerrit/acls/organization/project-name.config`` file to the